ArashSameni/rust-design-patterns/state/README.md

 ## Applicability

-Use the state pattern when
+Use the State pattern when

 * An object's behavior depends on its state, and it must change its behavior depending on that state
 * When you have a lot of duplicate code across similar states and transitions of a condition-based state machine